AlexanderOlleroma/Dig_eg_gaz/README.md

 10-3
 XML's are slowly getting completed.
 2 pages done (learning how to use XML editor took alot longer than expected, but proficiency is developing).
 Shifting gears for the long haul...

+10-5
+Page 3's are all marked up, just need to add tables for sporting events.
+Finished a page 1 in one of the days, Lot's of Advertisements still needed.
+Waiting for Dr. Hanley to post finished boilerplates.